mihaimaruseac/hindent/README.md

 Note that unlike in emacs you have to take care of selecting a sensible buffer region as input to hindent yourself.
 If that is too much trouble you can try [vim-textobj-haskell](https://github.com/gilligan/vim-textobj-haskell) which provides a text object for top level bindings.

+## Atom

+Basic support is provided through [atom/hindent.coffee](https://github.com/chrisdone/hindent/blob/master/atom/hindent.coffee), which adds hindent to atom menu with each available style.
+Mode should be installed as package into `.atom\packages\${PACKAGE_NAME}`, here is simple example of atom [package](https://github.com/Heather/atom-hindent).

 ## Contributing your own printer style

 This package comes with a basic fundamental pretty printer, which is